shwezhu/shwezhu.github.io/content/post/git/009-push-with-force.md

 One way to slolve this is to fetch the remote and merge the changes (commit history will be merged too), then push will succeed.
 Learn more: [Push on Github get Rejected - Solved - David's Blog](https://davidzhu.xyz/post/git/practice/001-rejected-push-fix-conflicts/)

-Another way is to use `git push -f` but this will overwirte your remote repo, which means the commit history and the work place will be overwritten.
-After use this command, the remote repo's commit history will looks exactly like the local:
+Another way is to use `git push -f` but this will overwirte your remote repo, which means **the commit history and the work place on remote rep will be overwritten **.

+After use  `git push -f`, the commit history and workplace of  the remote repo will looks exactly like the local:

 ```shell
 third commit